 Potentially affected environmental resources were identified through communications with federal, state, and local agencies, field surveys, and review of past environmental documentation.
 Specific environmental resources with the potential for environmental consequences include air quality, biological resources, cultural resources, earth resources, hazardous materials and waste management, human health and safety, noise, coastal zone management, solid waste management, transportation, and water resources.
 Some aspects of the Preferred Alternative were noted as potentially beneficial to biological resources and water resources.
-If Culvert 10 caused failure of Coast Road, adverse impacts from the No Action Alternative could be greater than the Proposed Action.
-Otherwise, the Preferred Alternative would result in impacts less than the No Action Alternative.
+If Culvert 10 were to cause failure of Coast Road, adverse impacts from the No Action Alternative could be greater than the Proposed Action.
+Otherwise, if there was no Culvert 10 failure, the Preferred Alternative would result in impacts greater than the No Action Alternative.
 Environmental protection measures that are incorporated into the Proposed Action (identified as required in the EA) would be implemented to avoid and/or minimize the potential adverse impacts.
 Discretionary environmental protection measures may further reduce potential impacts of the Preferred Alternative.